When Are Alternatives to Animals Used in Research?

 Scope Note

 Many different strategies, models, methods, and technologies are used in biomedical research.
 The specificity of the individual research question dictates what approaches are appropriate.
 In other words, different research questions necessitate the use of different approaches.
 Some approaches involve animal models, some others do not.
-While animal models are critical and employed in all fields of biomedical research, NIH encourages researchers to use complementary approaches to ensure rigorous and reproducible studies whenever possible.
+While animal models continue to be important to advancing scientific knowledge across many fields of biomedical research, NIH encourages researchers to use alternative and complementary approaches to ensure rigorous and reproducible studies whenever possible and consistent with the scientific aims of the project.

-NIH convened an outside group of experts in 2022 to identify high priority areas and catalyze the use of Novel Alternative Methods to Advance Biomedical Research.
-This group released a report with recommendations the following year, which was endorsed by the Advisory Committee to the Director and sent forward for approval by the NIH.
+This work builds on NIH’s convening of an outside group of experts in 2022 to identify high priority areas and catalyze the use of Novel Alternative Methods to Advance Biomedical Research.
+This group released a report with recommendations the following year, which was endorsed by the Advisory Committee to the Director, sent forward for approval by the NIH (PDF), and accepted by the NIH Director in February 2024.

 image of multi-tissue chip from ncats.nih.gov